 David Bronson is Emeritus Staff at the Cleveland Clinic and Professor Emeritus of Medicine at Case Western Reserve University School of Medicine.
 He is past Chairman of the Board of Commissioners of The Joint Commission and President Emeritus of the American College of Physicians.
 He has served as Better Health Partnership's Vice Chair of Board of Directors and Leadership Team.
 At Cleveland Clinic, he served as Chairman of the Medicine Institute, President of Cleveland Clinic Regional Hospitals and Family Health Centers and was a member of the Board of Governors and Board of Directors.

 Kelly works for Health Action Council in charge of business development and community partnerships.
 Kelly spent 15 years as a secondary social studies teacher and almost a decade in nonprofit leadership including American Association of Birth Centers, Aseracare Hospice and Northern Lancaster Hub.
 She graduated from Bowling Green State University with a BA in political science and an MEd from Notre Dame College.
-Kelly is a Cleveland native, currently residing outside of Philadelphia with her husband where they enjoy traveling and their two dogs.
+Kelly recently moved back to Cleveland after living in Pennsylvania and is enjoying getting to know her favorite city again with her husband and two dogs.

 Vanessa is a former executive for Johnson & Johnson, where she assumed successively greater responsibility over more than 30 years, most recently as Vice President of Global Customer Development.
 She recently returned from New Jersey to her roots in northeast Ohio, where she operates a consulting firm, Shaker Sales & Process Group, LLC, whose clients include Fortune 100 global companies, universities and nonprofits.